lazybytez/.github/docs/CONTRIBUTING.md

 Thank you for your interest in contributing to our project - but to keep everything organized, we need some guidelines and standards that apply to the project.
 We tried to keep those guidelines as short as possible and make it easy for new contributors to get started.
-Please read this guidelines carefully, to keep up with our issue, branching and pull request standards.
+Please read these guidelines carefully, to keep up with our issue, branching and pull request standards.

 ## Code of conduct

 Please refer to our `code of conduct` before you contribute anything as it sets some behavior rules to make a pleasant together.
-In the moment you contribute anything, you must follow this code of conduct.
+At the moment you contribute anything, you must follow this code of conduct.

 ## Dealing with questions, bugs and feature requests